bantaba/iac-vibe-infra/README.md

 - **Permission Errors**: Ensure you have Contributor role on the subscription/resource group
 - **Naming Conflicts**: Verify resource names are unique (especially Key Vault and Storage Account names)
 - **Network Address Conflicts**: Ensure VNet address spaces don't overlap with existing networks
+- **Key Vault Access Issues**:
+  - Verify object IDs for role assignments are correct
+  - Ensure network access rules allow your deployment source
+  - Check that RBAC authorization is enabled if using role assignments
+  - Validate subnet IDs if using VNet integration

 ## Contributing